peter88213/nvhelp-de/source/file_menu.rst

 With **Datei > Baum aktualisieren** or ``F5``, you can refresh the tree.

--  “Normal” sections that have been moved to an “Unbenutzt” chapter are made “Unbenutzt”.
+-  "Normal" sections that have been moved to an "Unbenutzt" chapter are made "Unbenutzt".
 -  Teils and chapters are renumbered according to the `Automatische Nummerierung settings <book_view.html#auto-numbering>`__.
--  The “Papierkorb” chapter is moved to the end of the book, if necessary.
+-  The "Papierkorb" chapter is moved to the end of the book, if necessary.

 Sperren